Zaeemudeen/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Tasks
-## *_ 0.
-Positive anything is better than negative nothing
+## 0. Positive anything is better than negative nothing.
-mandatory

 This program will assign a random number to the variable n each time it is executed.
 Complete the source code in order to print whether the number stored in the variable n is positive or negative.

-You can find the source code here
-The variable n will store a different value every time you will run this program You don’t have to understand what rand, srand, RAND_MAX do.
-Please do not touch this code The output of the program should be:
+The variable n will store a different value every time you will run this program.The output of the program should be:
 The number, followed by
-if the number is greater than 0: is positive if the number is 0: is zero if the number is less than 0: is negative followed by a new line
+* _if the number is greater than 0: is positive_
+* _if the number is 0: is zero_
+* _if the number is less than 0: is negative followed by a new line_

 julien@ubuntu:~/0x01$ gcc -Wall -pedantic -Werror -Wextra -std=gnu89 0-positive_or_negative.c -o 0-positive_or_negative